Is Baja California Sur safe? (2024)

 Is Baja Mexico safe for tourists?

 While Baja is generally safe for tourists, cities along the U.S.-Mexico border see the most violence.
-Exercise increased caution in Tijuana and Mexicali, and avoid driving at night in areas near the border.
+Exercise increased caution in Tijuana, Mexicali, and Tecate.
+Avoid driving at night in the areas close to the border.

-What does the U.S. State Department about safety in Baja?
+The U.S. State Department on safety in Baja Sur:

 The U.S. State Department has four different classifications for all Mexico’s 32 states that range from “do not travel to” to “exercise normal precautions.”
 It has separate classifications for Baja California and Baja California Sur.